-- [3] The instant application was filed under the provisions of the Patent Cooperation Treaty and has an effective filing date in Canada of July 11, 2008.
+- [3] The instant application was filed under the provisions of the Patent Cooperation Treaty and has an effective filing date in Canada of July 10, 2008.
 It was laid open to public inspection on January 15, 2009. - [4] The instant application relates to a computer-implemented colour selection method that uses experimentally derived relationships for colour harmony and colour emotion, which relationships model human reactions to various colour combinations.
-The user may select their desired level of colour harmony or colour emotion from a scale, such as 'very exciting' or 'slightly calming' from within the range of exciting-to-calming.
-The method uses the experimentally derived relationships, in conjunction with a colour database, to determine combinations of colours that reflect the users desired level of harmony and/or emotion.
+Whereas the '146 Application focussed on the provision of appropriate colour combinations given a user's selection of a threshold colour harmony or colour emotion value, the instant application focusses on providing the user with a combined colour score (e.g., colour harmony or colour emotion score) upon user selection of at least three colours from a colour library.
+The calculation of a combined colour score depends on whether the selected colours are adjacent pairs or non-adjacent pairs in the colour library.